 SSH Authentication with a Feitian ePass NFC/FIDO/U2F Security Key

 Feitian ePass NFC FIDO U2F Security Key can work as a Generic Identity Device Specification (GIDS) smart card.
-There also are many other manufacturers and card models to which these instructions can be applied, but the specific tools to initialize the card can be different.
+There are also many other manufacturers and card models to which these instructions can be applied, but the specific tools to initialize the card can be different.

 For Yubikeys and other PIV devices, please refer to Smart Card -PIV